dell/patches/README.md

 #### Manually Importing Certificates

-**This is not recommended.
-Unless you have a specific reason, you should use the import-keys function described above.**
+**This will only work for new root CA certs.
+If you want to change the PKI infrastructure you must run `bash podman-build/patches generate-certificates` or `bash podman-build/patches import-keys <args>`**

-1. Make sure your certificates are in PEM format.
+1. Make sure your certificates are in PEM format and at least have the root CA public key.
+You can optionally add the private key.
-2. Make sure the name of the root CA pem file is the same as what is listed in [config.yml](./podman-build/config.yml).
-The common name in the certificate itself must also match what is in config.yml.
-For example, if ROOT_CA_NAME is rootCA than your pem file should be rootCA.pem and the common name should be rootCA.
-3. Make sure the name of the patches server pem file is the same as what is listed in [config.yml](./podman-build/config.yml).
-For the patches server, the common name in the cert **must** include the domain.
-For example, if SERVER_NAME in config.yml is patches and DOMAIN is set to lan then the common name should be patches.lan.
-4. Copy your root CA cert to `./server_certs/root_certs`
+2. Copy your root CA cert to `./server_certs/root_certs`
-5. Copy your server cert to `./server_certs`
+3. Run `bash podman-build/patches stop && bash podman-build/patches start` to restart the service

 ### Customizing Setup